apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/task/emr.md

 ## Overview

-Amazon EMR task type, for creating EMR clusters on AWS and performing computing tasks. using [aws-java-sdk](https://aws.amazon.com/cn/sdk-for-java/) in the background, create [RunJobFlowRequest](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/elasticmapreduce/model/RunJobFlowRequest.html) object from json，then submit it to AWS.
+Amazon EMR task type, for creating EMR clusters on AWS and running computing tasks.
+Using [aws-java-sdk](https://aws.amazon.com/cn/sdk-for-java/) in the background code, to transfer JSON parameters to  [RunJobFlowRequest](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/elasticmapreduce/model/RunJobFlowRequest.html) object and submit to AWS.

 ## Parameter

 - Node name: The node name in a workflow definition is unique.
-- Run flag: Identifies whether this node can be scheduled normally, if it does not need to be executed, you can turn on the prohibition switch.
+- Run flag: Identifies whether this node schedules normally, if it does not need to execute, select the `prohibition execution`.
-- Descriptive information: describe the function of the node.
+- Descriptive information: Describe the function of the node.
-- Task priority: When the number of worker threads is insufficient, they are executed in order from high to low, and when the priority is the same, they are executed according to the first-in first-out principle.
+- Task priority: When the number of worker threads is insufficient, execute in the order of priority from high to low, and tasks with the same priority will execute in a first-in first-out order.
-- Worker grouping: Tasks are assigned to the machines of the worker group to execute.
-If Default is selected, a worker machine will be randomly selected for execution.
+- Worker grouping: Assign tasks to the machines of the worker group to execute.
+If `Default` is selected, randomly select a worker machine for execution.
-- Number of failed retry attempts: The number of times the task failed to be resubmitted.
-It supports drop-down and hand-filling.
+- Times of failed retry attempts: The number of times the task failed to resubmit.
+You can select from drop-down or fill-in a number.
 - Failed retry interval: The time interval for resubmitting the task after a failed task.
-It supports drop-down and hand-filling.
+You can select from drop-down or fill-in a number.
 - Timeout alarm: Check the timeout alarm and timeout failure.
-When the task exceeds the "timeout period", an alarm email will be sent and the task execution will fail.
+When the task runs exceed the "timeout", an alarm email will send and the task execution will fail.
-- json: The json corresponding to the [RunJobFlowRequest](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/elasticmapreduce/model/RunJobFlowRequest.html) object，can also refer to [API_RunJobFlow_Examples](https://docs.aws.amazon.com/emr/latest/APIReference/API_RunJobFlow.html#API_RunJobFlow_Examples)
+- JSON: JSON corresponding to the [RunJobFlowRequest](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/elasticmapreduce/model/RunJobFlowRequest.html) object, for details refer to [API_RunJobFlow_Examples](https://docs.aws.amazon.com/emr/latest/APIReference/API_RunJobFlow.html#API_RunJobFlow_Examples).

-## json example
+## JSON example

 ```json
 {